 Trained external contractors are used to perform selected maintenance activities, e.g. fire protection systems maintenance and oxygen system maintenance.
 Contractors are chosen based on experience in the same field and the suitability to perform the required tasks.

-The system for contractor selection was reviewed during the audit, in particular, the change in explosives supplier.
 Evolution's contractor assessment process includes reviews of the supplier's health, safety and environment plans, procedures and risk assessments.
-The process appeared thorough and no recommendations are made in this area of the audit.

 Evolution has a permit to work system.
 This includes practices for lock out, tag out of process and electrical systems to make the work area safe.
 Permits include hot work, excavation, crane / man-cage, High Voltage, isolation and confined space entry.
 Any special precautions, e.g. hazard mitigation, are included on the work permit.
-JHAs and formal or field level risk assessments are performed for non-routine tasks for hazard identification.
+JHAs are performed for non-routine tasks for hazard identification.
 Higher risk areas are reviewed by the relevant Superintendents.
-Tool box / pre-start talks are held to clarify work scope and minimise the likelihood of incidents.
+Tool box / prestart talks are held to clarify work scope and minimise the likelihood of incidents.